Shawnee Smith

-Smith began her acting career at a young age, making her feature film debut at age 11 in John Huston's Annie, playing one of the orphans.
-A few years later, she made her stage debut in To Gillian on Her 37th Birthday and won a Drama-League Critics Award.
-In the late 1980s, she was cast in smaller roles before getting her first starring role in the remake of The Blob (1988) and a supporting role in the film Who's Harry Crumb?
+Shawnee Smith (born July 3, 1969) is an American actress and singer.
+She began her acting career at a young age, making her feature film debut in Annie (1982).
+A few years later, she made her stage debut in To Gillian on Her 37th Birthday (1984) and won a Drama-League Critics Award.
+In the late 1980s, she was cast in smaller roles before getting roles in The Blob (1988) and Who's Harry Crumb?
 (1989).

-In the 1990's she made guest appearances on Murder, She Wrote and The X-Files before being cast in a main role of the sitcom Becker (1998–2004).
-In 2004, she played Amanda in Saw and reprises her role in the sequels, Saw II (2005), Saw III (2006), and Saw VI (2009).
-She played Jennifer Goodson in Anger Management from 2012 to 2014 in 100 episodes.
-Smith will appear in Saw X, scheduled to be released in October 2023.
+She made guest appearances on Murder, She Wrote and The X-Files across the 1990s, before being cast in a main role of the sitcom Becker (1998–2004).
+She played Amanda Young in Saw (2004) and reprised her role in the sequels Saw II (2005), Saw III (2006), Saw VI (2009) and Saw X (2023).
+She also had a supporting role in The Grudge 3 (2009).
+Smith hosted season one of the VH1 acting competition Scream Queens (2008) and played Jennifer Goodson in Anger Management (2012–2014).

 Early life

-Smith was born on July 3, 1969 at Orangeburg Regional Hospital in Orangeburg, South Carolina.
+Smith was born on July 3, 1969, at Orangeburg Regional Hospital in Orangeburg, South Carolina.
 She is the second child of Patricia Ann (née Smoak), an oncology nurse, and James H. Smith, a financial planner and former US Air Force pilot.
 When she was five months old, her family relocated from South Carolina to West Los Angeles, California.
 Her parents divorced when she was two years old and her mother remarried five years later when they moved to San Fernando Valley.

 Career

-1978–1995: Early roles in stage, television and film
+1980s

 Smith made her television debut in a McDonald's commercial at age eight.
 At age 11, she made her feature film debut in John Huston's 1982 adaptation of the Broadway musical Annie, as one of Annie Bennett Warbucks's fellow orphans.
 The next year, she sang on The Merv Griffin Show.
 At age 15, Smith won her first stage role in the Los Angeles play, To Gillian on Her 37th Birthday where co-star Richard Dreyfuss noticed in rehearsals her potential and suggested she be given a leading part.
 She went on to win the Drama-League Critics Award for her performance.